Flame retardant: Exposure in the general population

 Another reason for high levels of exposure in young children are due to aging consumer products age, small particles of material become dust particles in the air and land on surfaces around the home, including the floor.
-Young children crawling and playing on the floor frequently bring their hands to their mouths, ingesting about twice as much house dust as adults per day in the United States.[58]
+Young children crawling and playing on the floor frequently bring their hands to their mouths, ingesting about twice as much house dust as adults per day in the United States.
 Children also have a higher food intake per kilogram of bodyweight compared to adults.
 Young children are also exposed to flame retardants through their clothing, car seats and toys.
 The introduction of these chemicals came about after the tragic death of children wearing brushed rayon fabric that would ignite easily.
-The U.S enacted the Flammable Fabrics Act passed in 1953 after which, flame retardants were mandated to be added to many children's items, including pajamas.
+The US enacted the Flammable Fabrics Act passed in 1953 after which, flame retardants were mandated to be added to many children's items, including pajamas.
 While flame retardants are shown to decrease the risk of burn injuries in children, the risks of thyroid disruption as well as physical and cognitive developmental delays, are not outweighed.

 A study was conducted by Carignan in 2013, C. et al. found that gymnasts are exposed to some flame-retardant products such as PentaBDE and TBB more than the general population in the United States.
 After testing hand-wipe samples before and after the exercise, they found that the BDE-153 concentration was four to over six times greater among gymnasts than the United States population.
 Also, the PentaBDE concentration was higher up to three times after exercise compared to the level before; indicating a higher level of the flame-retardants on the training equipment.
 Moreover, they also found several flame-retardant products with different concentrations in the air and dust that were higher in the gym than residencies.
 However, the study was performed on a small sample size; and further studies are recommended to assess the association.